Leat: Mining

 Leats were built to work lead, tin and silver ores in mining areas of Wales, Cornwall, Devon, the Pennines and the Leadhills/Wanlockhead area of Southern Scotland from the 17th century onwards.
 They were used to supply water for hushing mineral deposits, washing ore and powering mills.

 Use in Roman times

-Leats were also used extensively by the Romans, and can still be seen at many sites, such as the Dolaucothi goldmines.
+Leats were also used extensively by the Romans, and can still be seen at many sites, such as the Dolaucothi Gold Mines.
 They used the aqueducts to prospect for ores by sluicing away the overburden of soil to reveal the bedrock in a method known as hushing.
 They could then attack the ore veins by fire-setting, quench with water from a tank above the workings, and remove the debris with waves of water, a method still used in hydraulic mining.
 The water supply could then be used for washing the ore after crushing by simple machines also driven by water.

 The Romans also used them for supplying water to the bath-houses or thermae and to drive vertical water-wheels.